BernardGreenberg/Wordle/README.md

 You can, however, officially concede (admit defeat) by hitting the **Reveal** button or menu command (or Cmd-Opt-V) at any time, which will reveal the answer and mark the game "Complete"; you may not resume a given game once the answer is revealed.
 At any time you can also hit **New Game** (Cmd-N or the button), which starts again;  when in the "Complete" state, **Return** does that, too.

-"Cmd-Opt-T" (also in the "View" menu) (test) fills the array with the alphabet and a 4-letter Greek cryptogram (5⨉6=26+4) and demonstrates all the acrobatics. **New Game** can be used when bored with it.
+Cmd-D ("Demo", also in the "View" menu) fills the array with the alphabet and a 4-letter Greek cryptogram (5⨉6=26+4) and demonstrates all the acrobatics. **New Game** can be used when bored with it.

 Cmd-Q (or the red "close" dot or the menu command) can be used to quit.